sass/sass/proposal/indented-syntax-improvements.md

 statement has ended.
 Alternates `$var: (1 2\n3)`, `$var: [1 2\n3]`, and `$var:
 (1, 2,\n 3)` can be parsed.

-Comma separated lists can not use a trailing comma to signify that a list will continue after the line break, as this would break existing stylesheets with trailing commas.
+Existing syntax allows for trailing commas in Sass lists.
+However, comma separated lists can not use a trailing comma to signify that a list will continue after the line break, as this would break existing stylesheets with trailing commas.